allabux21/gwright99.github.io/flask-blueprint/index.md

 By working on this project, I hope to accomplish the following:
 1. Settle on a development environment that:
-  1. Removes the aggravation of Python development in a Windows environment.
-  2. Allows me to work locally but can migrate to the cloud effortlessly.
+  i.
+Removes the aggravation of Python development in a Windows environment. ii.
+Allows me to work locally but can migrate to the cloud effortlessly.

 2. Establish a project template that:
-  1. Has its dependencies isolated from other projects on the system.
+  i.
+Has its dependencies isolated from other projects on the system.
   2. Comes with a pre-configured linting solution.
   3. Comes with a pre-configured testing solution.
   4. Comes with a pre-configured database solution.